-This course provides seniors enrolling in Latin the opportunity to read most of Catullus' Carmina and discuss Roman culture and society in the first century BCE.
-The primary focus of this course is to read

-Catullus' poetry to gain an understanding of cultural and literary influences in the late Roman Republic.
-Students will also examine via textual analysis the literary influences of Catullus on both Vergil and Ovid.
+This course provides seniors enrolling in Latin the opportunity to read Catullus' Carmina and discuss Roman culture and society in the first century BCE.
+Students also examine via textual analysis the literary influences of Catullus on both Vergil and Ovid.